onnlucky/hotel/readme.txt

 # TODO

+ensure task attach/detach is correct, and ready/done etc don't have races ...

-test/reason about functions that like to schedule stuff and what to return ... fix return/goto when target has returned already ... what to do anyhow? fix task_alloc, rename to value_alloc, use sizeof(impl) not field count throw exceptions a little bit better, at least cat texts with message ... clean up task.c arrange things around tlResult and such ...
+fix task_alloc, rename to value_alloc, use sizeof(impl) not field count throw exceptions a little bit better, at least cat texts with message ... clean up task.c arrange things around tlResult and such ... clean up tl.h; nice up code.{h,c} and call.c

+fix return/goto when target has returned already ... what to do anyhow?

+think about task local mutable things ... fork needs to split into readonly or stay local?

 implement operations (call(_op_invoke, #op, lhs, rhs) expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not?